amorim-dev/DSA_Python-Fundamentos-Para-An-lise-de-Dados-3.0/README.md

 # Python Fundamentals for Data Analysis 3.0
-#### In Data Science Academy
+#### :round_pushpin: In Data Science Academy

 ---
-I will use this space to show some project that I did in the "Python Fundamentos Para Análise de Dados 3.0" course
+I will use this space to show some projects that I did in the "Python Fundamentos Para Análise de Dados 3.0" course

+### Projects :construction:
-[x] Lab02 - Developing a python calculator
+- [x] Lab02 - Developing a python calculator
-[x] Lab03 - Developing a Hangman application using PPO
+- [ ] Lab03 - Developing a Hangman application using PPO